 It is easy to make an entry on a site 'in the heat of the moment' but once material is on the internet it is difficult to fully erase.
-Such comments can be damaging to the and their welfare as well as, potentially, the smooth running of the school.
-There has been much publicity in recent times detailing the harmful effects and adults from the misuse of social media.
-Inappropriate other parents or pupils will be addressed by the school in the same way as if these remarks were made in person, in the public domain.
+Such comments can be damaging to the individual and their welfare as well as, potentially, the smooth running of the school.
+There has been much publicity in recent times detailing the harmful effects experienced by children and adults from the misuse of social media.
+Inappropriate comments about staff, other parents or pupils will be addressed by the school in the same way as if these remarks were made in person, in the public domain.

 (See notice in school referring to behaviour on school property).
-The Police will be informed and legal advice taken with respect to any comments that are threatening, discriminatory, offensive, abusive, use foul language or threaten violence.
+The Police will be informed, and legal advice taken with respect to any comments that are threatening, discriminatory, offensive, abusive, use foul language or threaten violence.